-- Solar photovoltaic modules, also known as solar panels, consist of tiny individual cells, which convert solar energy into electricity.
+- Solar Panels: Solar photovoltaic modules, also known as solar panels, consist of tiny individual cells, which convert solar power into electricity.
 When the sun’s rays hit the modules, the cells generate a stream of direct current (DC) electricity and send it to an inverter for processing.

-- The inverter converts the direct current (DC) electricity generated by solar panels into alternating current (AC) electricity.
+- Inverter: The inverter converts the DC electricity generated by solar panels into AC electricity.
 Once converted to AC, it can be used to power homes or businesses.

-- The electric meter measures the amount of electrical power produced by the solar panel system, measuring it in kilowatt hours.
+- Electric Meter: The electric meter measures the amount of electrical power produced by the solar power system, measuring it in kilowatt hours.

-- Electricity generated by the solar panel system, along with the electricity provided by the electric utility company “grid,” is routed into the building through the electrical panel.
+- Electrical Panel: Electricity generated by the solar power system, along with the electricity provided by the electric utility company “grid,” is routed into the building through the electrical panel.

-- The electric meter reads electrical generation information from the inverter, usage data from the electrical panel, air temperature readings and other performance data and posts it to the Internet.
-Users can log in to Sullivan Solar Power’s secure web site and view their property’s energy usage and other data in real time.
+- Data Acquisition System: The electric meter reads electrical generation information from the inverter, usage data from the electrical panel, air temperature readings and other performance data and posts it to the Internet.
+Users can log in to Sullivan Solar Power’s secure web site and view their property’s energy usage, solar power production and other data in real time.